lcontami/ecpy/docs/source/dev_guide/application.rst

 tagged with the 'pref' metadata (use the tag method).
 The value of the metadata can be `True` or any of the values presented in :ref: XXXX.
 All value thus tagged are loaded from the preference file if found, and saved when the user request to save the preferences.
-Finally, a |Preferences| object to the 'ecpy.app.preferences.plugin' extension point.
+Finally, you should contribute a |Preferences| object to the 'ecpy.app.preferences.plugin' extension point.
 A single |Preferences| object can be contributed per plugin.